Sreelekha Mitra: Controversies

 On 23 August 2024, in the wake of Hema Committee report, Mitra levelled accusations against Indian filmmaker Ranjith at Ernakulam Town Police Station.
 In an interview with PTI, she alleged that she walked out of his directorial venture Paleri Manikyam: Oru Pathirakolapathakathinte Katha (2009) as he intended to seek sexual favour from her during the audition.
 She further added that she did not have confidence to pursue the matter any further to prosecute Ranjith for the offence attracting sections 354, and 354 B of the IPC at the time of the commission of crime as she hailed from West Bengal.
 Ranjith denied the charges.
 He said that she was summoned for the audition and was rejected as she was found unsuitable for the role of the movie.
 (Note: National Award winning Indian filmmaker Joshy Joseph claimed that Mitra was finalized for the role.)
 Veena George said in this regard that Kerala Government would provide all the facilities and safety in case Mitra intended to go ahead with the allegation.
-National Award winning Indian filmmaker Joshy Joseph persuaded her to file an official complaint against Rajith.
+National Award winning Indian filmmaker Joshy Joseph persuaded her to file an official complaint against Ranjith.

 Certain comments from the public functionaries also were brought to my notice and the response would show that a written complaint is necessary to register a crime.
 As the conduct of Sri Ranjith constitute the commission of a cognizable offence, a written complaint is not a prerequisite, as I am told, following the judgment of the Hon'ble Supreme Court.
 In view of the public stand taken by the public functionaries in the State of Kerala, that a written complaint is a prerequisite, I am lodging this complaint by way of e-mail addressed your goodself as the offence has been committed within your territorial limits at DD Flats, Kadavanthra, Kochi.
 This may be treated as a complaint and set the law in motion, as insisted by the State functionaries to initiate criminal action against an offender.